 Employer-sponsored plans, like 401(k)s, play a critical role in the retirement goals of most working Americans.
-Unfortunately, it’s not always clear whether or not your particular employer’s plan is a good one relative to your specific needs and goals.
-Thankfully, a handful of simple cues can help you determine if your organization’s retirement plan is both fair and sufficient in helping you prepare for your retirement.
+Unfortunately, it’s not always clear whether your employer’s plan is good relative to your specific needs and goals.
+Thankfully, a handful of simple cues can help you determine if your organization’s retirement plan is fair and sufficient to help you prepare for retirement.

 1. Investment Choices

-The investment world is immense.
-Investors now have the opportunity to invest in all sorts of companies, industries, regions, and other financial products.
-A good 401(k) will offer a wide selection of investment choices, usually, through mutual funds, that afford employees the chance to take advantage of the immense investment landscape.
+The investment world is vast.
+Investors can now choose from various companies, industries, regions, and other financial products.
+A good 401(k) will offer a wide selection of investment choices, usually through mutual funds, that allow employees to take advantage of this opportunity.

 2. Convenience

-While the opportunity to take advantage of that immense investment landscape is essential, so are investment solutions that are convenient and straightforward.
-Due to the failure of our education system, many employees lack the financial acumen or the knowledge needed to combine different investments from various asset classes to form a proper investment allocation.
+While the opportunity to take advantage of that immense investment landscape is essential, so are convenient and straightforward investment solutions.
+Due to the failure of our education system, many employees lack the financial acumen or knowledge needed to combine different investments from various asset classes to form a proper investment allocation.

-For that reason, a retirement plan must offer allocation or age-based solutions for employees that want suitable, well-rounded investments that don’t require a significant level of investment savvy.
+For that reason, a retirement plan must offer allocation or age-based solutions for employees who want suitable, well-rounded investments that don’t require a significant level of investment savvy.

 3. Fair Fee Schedules